 How to Easily Trade Options [My Story]

 I know that a lot of people are greedy.
-They're not satisfied with earning 50% a year, and that's totally cool.
+They're not satisfied with earning ~3% a month.

-The reality is that if you try to make more money, you're probably going to end up losing all your money.
+The reality is that if you try to make more money, you're also going to assume more risk, which will increase the likelihood of losing money.